 11.12.
 District management initiated phone calls received at home/off duty for the purpose of questions or inquiries related to work related subjects are considered hours worked under the FLSA.
 Consistent with the FLSA, however, if the time is considered “de minimus,” it will not be compensable.
 The employee must work at least one-tenth (1/10th) of an hour (six (6) minutes) before receiving pay for this time.

+TA: 04-18-17

 12.0.
 Schools, Seminars, Training